 Complete blood count, biochemistry panel, and urinalysis, are a starting point for diagnosis.
 Certain blood values might suggest IBD if in combination with clinical signs.
 Even “normal values” are clinically diagnostic, as they help to rule out another disease that can cause the same symptoms as IBD.
 A pet with a perfectly normal blood panel can still have IBD.

 Some pets will have a chronic anemia (low red blood cells).
-Sometimes the white blood cells will be elevated, in other cases the protein will be low.
+Sometimes the white blood cells will be elevated, in other cases the protein will be low (hypoproteinemia).
 There might also be a low cobalamin level.
 Cholangiohepatitis (inflammation of the liver) in cats, when Triaditis is present, may be further suspected if bilirubin (hyprebilirubinemia) or liver enzymes are increased.
 A bile acids test helps assess the liver in these cases.

 The blood panel is very thorough and checks many different organs and systems.
 This is a few of the many tests, the elevated liver tests are circled, and could be a sign of Triaditis in this case.